cockroachdb/docs/v19.2/information-schema.md

 ---
-title: Information Schema
+title: information_schema
-summary: The information_schema database contains read-only views that you can use for introspection into your database's tables, columns, indexes, and views.
+summary: The information_schema virtual schema contains read-only views that you can use for introspection into your database's tables, columns, indexes, and views.
 toc: true
 ---

-CockroachDB provides a virtual schema called `information_schema` that contains information about your database's tables, columns, indexes, and views.
+CockroachDB provides a [virtual schema](virtual-schemas.html) called `information_schema` that contains information about your database's tables, columns, indexes, and views.
 This information can be used for introspection and reflection.

 The definition of `information_schema` is part of the SQL standard and can therefore be relied on to remain stable over time.
 This contrasts with CockroachDB's `SHOW` statements, which provide similar data and are meant to be stable in CockroachDB but not standardized.
-It also contrasts with the virtual schema `crdb_internal`, which reflects the internals of CockroachDB and may thus change across CockroachDB versions.
+It also contrasts with the virtual schema [`crdb_internal`](crdb-internal.html), which reflects the internals of CockroachDB and may thus change across CockroachDB versions.

 {{site.data.alerts.callout_info}}
 The `information_schema` views typically represent objects that the current user has privilege to access.
 To ensure you can view all the objects in a database, access it as the `root` user.
 {{site.data.alerts.end}}

-## Data exposed by information_schema
+## Data exposed by `information_schema`

 To perform introspection on objects, you can either read from the related `information_schema` table or use one of CockroachDB's `SHOW` statements.

-Object | Information Schema Table | Corresponding `SHOW` Statement
+Object | `information_schema` Table | Corresponding `SHOW` Statement
 -------|--------------|--------
 Columns | [`columns`](#columns) | [`SHOW COLUMNS`](show-columns.html)
 Constraints | [`key_column_usage`](#key_column_usage), [`referential_constraints`](#referential_constraints), [`table_constraints`](#table_constraints)| [`SHOW CONSTRAINTS`](show-constraints.html)